The Village Enterprise Model

-Our first-time entrepreneurs are more willing to take the risk of starting a new business venture if they don’t fear the potentially high costs of failure and further indebtedness or loss of meager assets potentially caused by a loan default.
+Our first-time entrepreneurs are more willing to take the risk of starting a new business venture if they don’t fear the high costs of failure and further indebtedness or loss of meager assets potentially caused by a loan default.

 A small seed grant, rather than a loan, gives business owners an immediate kick-start in improving their family’s standard of living.